auth0/auth0-cli/docs/auth0_universal-login_prompts_show.md

 ---
 layout: default
 ---
-## auth0 universal-login prompts show
+# auth0 universal-login prompts show

-Show the custom text for a prompt

-### Synopsis

 Show the custom text for a prompt.